Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Reverse Prevention Sampling

+In this section we focus on two parameters: solution quality and runtime.
+For Algorithm \ref{alg:nodeselection} to return a solution with approximation guarantee, we will provide a lower bound on $\theta$.
+Then, we will analyze the running time of the algorithm in terms of $\theta$ and a quantity $EPT$ that captures the expected number of edges traversed when generating a random RRC set.

-We establish a connection between RRC sets and the prevention process on $\mathcal{G}$.
-That is, the prevention of a set of nodes $S$ is precisely $n$ times the probability that a node $u$, chosen uniformly at random, has a saviour from $S$:
+\paragraph*{Approximation Guarantee} We begin by establishing the crucial connection between RRC sets and the prevention process on $\mathcal{G}$.
+That is, the prevention of a set of nodes $S$ is precisely $n$ times the probability that a node $u$, chosen uniformly at random, has a saviour from $S$.

 \begin{lem} For any seed set $S$ and any node $v$, the probability that a prevention process from $S$ can save $v$ equals the probability that $S$ overlaps an RRC set for $v$. \end{lem}